 2. Get the Gear

 When you are figuring out how to start backcountry skiing, the gear part can feel like an enigma wrapped in a conundrum.
 That’s where we come in!
 As always, you can call Powder7 at 303-237-7547 to talk gear.
 Here are your options.
 Don’t miss our alpine touring shopping list below!

 Get a Frame Alpine Touring Setup

-Frame alpine touring bindings, like the Marker F12 Tour, Marker Baron, and Fischer Ambition 10, allow you to skin uphill without buying a touring boot.
+Frame alpine touring bindings allow you to skin uphill without buying a touring boot.
 They descend as full-on alpine bindings, so you can use them confidently for all your resort skiing, too.
 This option requires the least commitment and is often the least expensive.
 The downside is that, for touring, these setups are on the heavier side.
 And beware the alpine-boot blisters!

 Get a Full-On Touring Setup

 Powder7 sells a variety of used alpine touring setups, some with frame bindings and others with tech touring bindings.
 Tech touring bindings help you save considerable weight, but they can only be used with touring boots, which feature walk modes, lightweight materials, and pin fittings.
 If you are looking to piece together a new setup, you can find lightweight skis and tech bindings on their own, allowing you to build the perfect kit for your human-powered future.